bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

 In the following exercise you will create a Windows VM using Nutanix v3 APIs.
 In the API body you will include a unattend.xml to allow guest customization.
 The unattend.xml is base64 encoded.
+Optionally from Linux you can run "echo <base64-content> | base64 --decode" to see the raw xml.